 - Moderate toe injuries.
 Relatively straightforward toe fractures.
 Up to £9,010.

 - Minor toe injuries.
 Minor injuries such as straightforward toe fractures.
 Up to £5,250.

-In fatal cases, the 3 year limitation commences from the date of death.
-In case the death was due to mesothelioma, the 3 year deadline would commence from the date of the post mortem as the mesothelioma may have gone undiagnosed until they died and it was only discovered during the post mortem.
+In the case of fatal accident claims, the 3-year limitation commences from the date of death.
+In case the death was due to mesothelioma, the 3-year deadline would commence from the date of the post mortem as the mesothelioma may have gone undiagnosed until they died and it was only discovered during the post mortem.

 Every personal injury compensation case has its own circumstances and will proceed differently depending upon these circumstances and the reactions of the employers.
 While some personal injury at work cases are settled amicably and within a matter of months, others can take several years.